golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 All you need is a cluster config file, you can download an example one from our repository.

-The command to start the cluster is `ray up`:
+The commands to start the cluster is `ray up`:

 ```bash
 # Download the example golem-cluster.yaml